You just bought a new bag of coffee beans, and you suddenly noticed that they glisten when light hits them.

 In this article, we will discuss why your coffee beans are shiny and whether or not this is a regular occurrence on different types of beans.

 Why Are Coffee Beans Shiny?

-In fact, dark roast beans often develop more oil than lighter roasted beans.
+In fact, dark roast beans often develop more oil than lighter or medium roast coffee beans.
 At the same, these oils evaporate in an oxygen environment.
 If exposed for long periods, they will eventually dry up.

-So, if for some reason you’re not comfortable with consuming shiny beans, we suggest you stick with lighter roasts than dark roasted beans.
+So, if for some reason you’re not comfortable with consuming shiny beans, we suggest you stick with light roasts or medium roast coffee beans rather than dark roasted beans.

 Dark Roasting Explained

 We already know that darker roast coffees develop more oils than lighter roast.
 But why is that so?
 The answer lies in the coffee roaster or roasting process itself.